-At the outset, it is important to dispel the myth that the big threat to the sustainability of our health system is population ageing: CLICK HERE
+At the outset, it is important to dispel the myth that population ageing is a big threat to the sustainability of our health system.

 Policy Methods (Federal & State)

 To help achieve this Sustainable Australia Party will:

 - Enshrine into Australian law the fundamental human right of a healthy natural environment for its citizens and prioritise this in all policy and development decisions (also see Environment policy)

 - Better promote preventative health care through healthier lifestyle choices, including: